 What Kinds of Care Do Family Caregivers Provide?

 The types of care ranges from personal (bathing, dressing, helping with toileting, feeding) to everyday tasks and activities (preparing meals, providing transportation, handling finances, managing medications, coordinating services, communicating with healthcare professionals).
 The average caregiver provides care for more than four years, with some care extending for decades.
 Few caregivers use paid help: fully 76 percent of working caregivers rely only on their families and themselves.
 At times, caregiving can seem like a second job.

 Thus millions of working adults—an estimated one in four households—juggle the competing demands of caring for a chronically ill relative, raising a family, and managing a career.
 Work disruptions due to employee caregiving responsibilities result in productivity losses to businesses of an estimated $2110 per year per employee—a loss of up to $33.6 billion per year for full-time employees as a group.

-Negative effects on working caregivers may include poorer health, time lost from work and lower productivity, leaving a job to give care, lost career opportunities, lost employer paid health benefits and lower current and future earnings, including Social Security and pension income.
-Eventually, 10 percent, over the time they are caregiving, report quiting their jobs to provide care full-time, resulting in an average loss of more than $303,880each in wage, Social Security income and pension income over a lifetime.
+Negative effects on working caregivers may include poorer health, time lost from work and lower productivity, leaving a job to give care, lost career opportunities, lost employer paid health benefits, and lower current and future earnings, including Social Security and pension income.
+Eventually 10 percent of these working caregivers, over the time they are caregiving, report quiting their jobs to provide care full time, resulting in an average loss of more than $303,880 each in wages, Social Security income, and pension income over a lifetime.